bdietz/dlf-checklist/PITCHME.md

 - IRB
 - Campus IT
 - College research officers
-Note: Other than their own DMP and the Libraries, we also refer checklist users to the IRB, campus IT, and college research officers, among other campus resources
+Note: We also refer users to the IRB, campus IT, and college research officers, various campus resources, and, of course, their own plan.
+---
+@title[Checklist examples]
+### Examples
+[ ] Establish policy regarding data ownership (if not already specified by funder and/or participating institution(s)) [ ] Establish “data documentation” (revise as project continues), i.e., metadata [ ] Identify a venue or repository that is an appropriate place to share data with your domain/community [ ] Consider a consultation with someone from the Libraries
+Note: Here are a couple examples of items.
 ---
 @title[Sharing]
 ### Sharing as a Google Doc